andrewralon/scripts/README.md

 # shortcuts
 These are from my collection of PowerShell and CMD (batch) scripts and shortcuts I use all the time.
-Many of them were created programmatically using the "keycuts" app I wrote (in its own repo).
+Many of them were created programmatically using the [keycuts](https://github.com/andrewralon/keycuts) app I wrote (in its own repo).

 ## Topics
 Here's a rough breakdown, in no particular order....